 TO CONSULT WITH THE DUTY SENIOR REGISTRAR / CONSULTANT PLEASE CONTACT THE TELEPHONE EXCHANGE: +27-21-658-5111

-The PIDU is responsible for the management of HIV infection, complicated drug-susceptible TB, drug-resistant including MDR and XDR-TB, complicated or atypical infections particularly in immunosuppressed children, vaccine adverse events, and the diagnosis and treatment of primary immune deficiencies, and antibiotic stewardship including advice on the treatment of drug-resistant bacterial infections.
+The PIDU is responsible for the management of HIV infection, complicated drug-susceptible TB, drug-resistant including MDR and XDR-TB, complicated or atypical infections particularly in immunosuppressed children, vaccine adverse events, the diagnosis and treatment of primary immune deficiencies, and antimicrobial stewardship including advice on the treatment of multi-drug resistant bacterial infections.
 The PIDU plays a role in hospital antimicrobial and infection control policy and practice, and the production of standardised treatment guidelines for paediatric infectious diseases.

 ID ward round: Hospital-wide consultant-led ward rounds are conducted every Thursday at 09h00 starting in Ward B1.

-Outpatient clinics are conducted in A11 on Monday morning (general ID and immunology), Tuesday morning (HIV infection), Wednesday morning (HIV, school-going children & adolescents) and Friday morning (HIV, mainly younger children).
-During clinics, individual counselling and group counselling sessions are conducted by the clinic lay counsellors or clinic social worker.
-Outside clinic hours, a nursing sister or medical officer is available to see patients on an ad hoc basis in A11.
+Outpatient clinics are conducted in A11 on Monday morning (general ID and immunology alternating with multi-drug resistant and complex TB), Tuesday morning (HIV infection), and Friday morning (HIV infection).
+During HIV clinics, individual counselling and group counselling sessions are conducted by the clinic lay counsellors or clinic social worker.
+Outside clinic hours, a nursing sister or ID senior registrar is available to see patients on an ad hoc basis in A11.
 Bookings for the Monday clinic may be made through the A11 clerk, Ms Simone Twaku on extension: 5812.
-Clinic appointments for the HIV clinics may be made through Sister Patti Apolles on extension: 5613 or Sr Charday Mortlock-Scheepers on 5812.
+Clinic appointments for the HIV clinics may be made through Sister Patti Apolles on extension: 5613 or Sister Charday Mortlock-Scheepers on 5812.

 Immunology consultation / investigation: The duty senior registrar (contact through telephone exchange) and Prof Eley (extension 5321 or cell: 0839477637) share clinical responsibilities for immunology.

-Monthly intravenous immunoglobulin infusions: Intravenous immunoglobulin infusions are administered in the 'Day Room', ward E2, usually on Friday mornings.
-Bookings for IVIG appointments are co-ordinated by Ms Simone Twaku on extension 5812.
+Monthly intravenous immunoglobulin infusions: Intravenous immunoglobulin infusions are administered in the 'Day Room', ward E2, usually on Wednesday or Friday mornings.
+Bookings for IVIG appointments are co-ordinated by Sister Charday Mortlock-Scheepers on extension 5812.
 All children managed through the immunology service should be discussed with a senior registrar or immunology consultant to ensure continuity of care.

 After-hours consultation: Most ID problems should be managed by the registrar and consultant on-call for general paediatrics.
 Specialised problems may benefit from ID consultation.
 An ID call roster has been incorporated into the monthly roster of the Department of Paediatrics and Child health.
 The on-call consultant may be contacted through the RCWMCH telephone exchange.

 Paediatric outreach: The PIDU provides telephonic support to level 1 & 2 institutions in the Western Cape.
 The duty registrar may be contacted through the telephone exchange at Red Cross War Memorial Children’s Hospital (RCWMCH).
-Furthermore, the following outreach visits are conducted by the ID Consultants: (1) monthly clinical meeting for doctors and nurses treating HIV-infected children usually at level 1 clinics in the Klipfontein sub-district.
-(2) monthly ward rounds/clinical meetings at New Somerset Hospital alternating with Victoria Hospital, and (3) monthly antibiotic stewardship rounds at both Mitchell's Plain and Groote Schuur Hospital.
+Furthermore, the following outreach visits are conducted by the ID consultants: (1) two-monthly clinical meetings for doctors and nurses treating HIV-infected children usually at level 1 clinics in the Klipfontein sub-district, (2) monthly ward rounds/clinical meetings at New Somerset Hospital alternating with Victoria Hospital, (3) monthly antimicrobial stewardship rounds at both Mitchells Plain and Groote Schuur Hospitals and (4) monthly neonatal infectious diseases meetings at Mowbray Maternity Hospital.

-Infectious diseases staff members contribute to weekly bedside teaching of 5th year medical students.
-Prof Eley and Dr J Nuttall conducts regular lectures to 4th and 5th year medical students on ID topics including paeditric HIV infection, childhood TB and vaccine-preventable infections.
-Infectious Diseases ward rounds are used to educate 5th and 6th year students.
+Prof Eley and Dr Nuttall conducts regular lectures to 4th and 5th year medical students on ID topics including paediatric HIV infection, childhood TB and vaccine-preventable infections.

-Dr Nuttall convenes a regular educational course for doctors preparing for the Diploma in Child Health (DCH) examinations.
-The ID unit conducts periodic ID seminars for paediatric registrars and contributes to the Wednesday morning academic programme of the Department of Paediatrics and Child Health.
+The ID consultants and senior registrars conduct periodic ID seminars for paediatric registrars and contribute to the Wednesday morning academic programme of the Department of Paediatrics and Child Health.
 ID ward rounds are used to educate senior house officers and paediatric registrars.
 Dr Nuttall and Prof Eley support various continuous medical education courses and symposia.

 Sub-specialist ID training: